rdefeo/adventofcode/python/ReadMe.md

 ## aoc_utils.<span>py
 A (poor) attempt to provide some useful functions for AoC puzzles.
 Highlights include:
-* Functions `part` and `part2` that are helpful to print the results for each part using colored (magenta) text.
+* Functions `part1` and `part2` that are helpful to print the results for each part using colored (magenta) text.
 This helps it stand out from other debug text you might have.
 * Simple timer functions that let you create a named timer that you can start and stop.
 * A Grid class to help with grid based problems - (INCOMPLETE)